flowx-ai/docs-flowx/docs/building-blocks/ui-designer/validators.md

 ## Custom validators

-Developers can create custom validators in the web application and reference them by name.
+Additionally, custom validators can be created within the web application and referenced by name.
+These custom validators can have various configurations such as execution type, name, parameters, and error message.

-Available configurations are:

 1. **Execution type** - sync/async validator (for more details check [this](https://angular.io/api/forms/AsyncValidator))
 2. **Name** - name provided by the developer to uniquely identify the validator